tarcinrobotics/charge-dev/odoo/doc/cla/sign-cla.md

 # Sign the Odoo CLA

-In order for your contribution to Odoo to be accepted, you have to sign the Odoo Contributor License Agreement (CLA).
+In order for your contribution to Nirvagi to be accepted, you have to sign the Odoo Contributor License Agreement (CLA).
 More information about this requirement is explained in the [FAQ](#faq).